kivils/music-artelx/site/content/post/bardy-menestreli/kris-i-shmendra/banshi.md

 Fly to battlefield, my heart to bring
 To him, I love(?)
 And let it be a shield,
-And let it be a spare, a breath of grespare(???) for him
+And let it be a spear, a breath of grespare(???) for him

 I prayed all night
 For my love to stay alive(?)